Capital Calls: Asian beer IPO lacks liquid courage

 ------------------------------------------------

-Peers Budweiser Brewing Company APAC, Heineken and Kirin trade on a blended 27 times forecast earnings, which would have valued the straightforwardly named BeerCo at $8 billion.
+Peers Budweiser Brewing Company APAC (1876.HK), Heineken (HEIN.AS) and Kirin (2503.T) trade on a blended 27 times forecast earnings, which would have valued the straightforwardly named BeerCo at $8 billion.
 Selling 20% for $2 billion required a multiple closer to the 40 times fetched by Bud, which was always going to be a stretch.
 BeerCo’s 7% net margin, while improving, is merely half that of its formidable rival.
 (By Jennifer Hughes)

 Earlier in Capital Calls: